 In a BuzzFeed report from 2016 conditions in some of the ASOS warehouses were also criticized.
 These claims were fiercely refuted by ASOS who claimed that some of the claims in the report were ‘misleading’ and ‘inaccurate’.

 The fast fashion model that ASOS operates has also come under fire since its conception.
 Fast fashion is a term used to describe the trend of producing and selling inexpensive clothing at a high rate.
 Fast fashion is often blamed for a wide range of negative impacts on the clothing industry.

 Critics of the brand say that this model contributes to unethical labor practices, excessive consumption, and environmental degradation.
 Despite these issues, fast fashion continues to gain in popularity as companies strive to keep up with ever-changing fashion trends.

 Is ASOS a good place to work?

 ASOS is a great place to work for those interested in pursuing a career in fashion, e-commerce and business.
 There are a wide range of career options available at ASOS, and the company offers ample training and development opportunities.

 ASOS is also known for offering a fun and supportive work environment.
 Most importantly, ASOS offers a 40 percent discount to all staff.
 This is a huge perk that not all online retailers offer.

 ASOS is a company that has experienced tremendous growth in recent years.
 It is poised to continue this growth in the future, as it offers a unique combination of high-quality products, excellent customer service, and a convenient online shopping experience.

 ASOS has already solidified its place as the go-to destination for fashion-conscious shoppers.
-In the future, ASOS will continue to grow its customer base and expand its product offerings.
+In the future, it will continue to grow its customer base and expand its product offerings.
 It will continue to add more brands to its online store.
-Collaborations will also become more frequent, with some unexpected drops from high end designers.

 Is ASOS trustworthy?